basedgrit/PWDJuniorYearWork/RisingSunJS/RisingSunJS/README.txt

 #RisingSunJS
-Program that uses javascript to demonstrate animations being triggered by onClick events
+Program that uses javascript to demonstrate animations being triggered by onMousePress events on HTML Canvas